 Dental Plans can contribute to Dentistry costs whether paying higher NHS fees or Private fees to get the Dentist and the choices you want,

 Dental Loan Scheme plans can help.
-However in this recession, the benefits have reduced and the exclusions of claims increased, so do beware of plans that seem to offer everything but also seem cheap - there is probably a catch that won't pay out as much (or at all) when you come to use it!
+However in these Covid19 times, the benefits have reduced and the exclusions of claims increased, so do beware of plans that seem to offer everything but also seem cheap - there is probably a catch that won't pay out as much (or at all) when you come to use it!

 Are you looking for Dental Plans that contribute to your Dental Costs?

 There are many dental plans one can join where you pay a fixed monthly fee, that then contribute some money towards treatment needed, BUT most of these plans require you to be a regular patient already and DON'T cover pre-existing dental problems, so not much good unless much is already sorted out.

 HOWEVER, there are a few plans out there now that will cover pre-existing conditions, but will allow you to join but not make a claim for an initial period of say 3 months.
 There are always numerous plans out there, so search on the internet and always read the small print - 2 recent examples are Simply Health https://www.simplyhealth.co.uk/health-plans/dental-plan around £23 a month or Westfield Scheme (www.westfieldhealth.com) that has a lower cover but includes some free children cover too - both accept pre-existing conditions and problems for claims.
 These may suit those who haven't seen a Dentist in a while and know they will need much treatment, such as gum treatments and cleaning, x-rays, fillings, root fillings, crowns etc.